-Doug Freedman's practice focuses on intellectual property cases, including patent and trade dress matters.
+Doug Freedman retired from partnership on December 31, 2016.
+His practice focused on intellectual property cases, including patent and trade dress matters.
 He also has been lead counsel on a wide variety of complex cases involving antitrust, trade secret, franchise, dealer termination and creditors' rights issues.
 Mr. Freedman has appeared in courts across the country, has argued before the Court of Appeals for the Federal Circuit and has tried a number of felony criminal matters in bench and jury trials.

 His experience also includes a stint as a trial lawyer in the Office of the Public Defender of Cook County.
 He is admitted to practice in the United States Court of Appeals for the Federal Circuit, the United States Court of Appeals for the Seventh Circuit and numerous United States District Courts, including the Trial Bar of the USDC for the Northern District of Illinois.